SamilKaraduman/my-hugo-site/README.md

-# Samil's personal Hugo Site
+# Samil's Personal Hugo Site

 This is the repository hosting the files for my [personal website](https://samilkaraduman.github.io).